 TL;DR TCP has more speed bumps

 TestMy Latency is more sensitive than your typical ICMP ping for real connection issues.
 But both are complimentary to each other.
-ICMP will show you the best case, TML (using TCP) isn't as forgiving.
+ICMP will show you the best case, TestMy Latency (using TCP) isn't as forgiving.
 Even running this latency test on great computers with great networks shows that TCP isn't perfect.
 Don't expect a perfect score.
 But better computers on better networks always fair much better.
 Exactly what we like to test here.
-You can ping the servers at the same time you're testing to get a comparison.
+You can ping the servers from your command line at the same time you're testing to get a comparison.
 Because there is less to go wrong at the layer ping runs on you can expect a lower result from your command line.
 Think of it this way, TestMy Latency tests beyond normal ping so there are more variables that can affect the result.
 Equals higher result.

 The Future of the Internet is low latency

 Lower latency is ultra important, not just your transfer speed.
-With Starlink Satellite Constellation and the advent of 5G this tool will provide you with a way to test and compare your new found lower latency.
-Always keep TestMy.net in your mind.
+This tool will provide you with a way to test and compare your latency.

 * Note: Read into the newer 4 Layer Internet Model which puts ICMP on layer 2 and TCP on layer 3.